+Players – Provincial/Carded Team Selection Procedure:

+1. At time of Registration players must indicate if they are interested in playing on the provincial team.

+2. Provincial team players will be chosen based on:

+the beginning of the season evaluations (if applicable)

+Observation of games and/or practices by selected coach and any evaluators approved by BMHA

+An intersquad game if determined to be necessary by the coach

+3. The Coach will work in conjunction with the Hockey Development Coordinator, if any, to assist in the selection of the team.
+In addition, third party evaluators shall be utilized at the direction of the Board.
+All persons involved in the selection process shall be part of the team selection committee.
+Such persons may not be in a conflict of interest relating to a candidate of the team.

+4. The Coach Shall hold a parent and player meeting where they are to be informed about the coach's philosophy and expectations, the league schedule, travel requirements and the financial commitment.

+5. Once team selections have been made the parents and player will then have 24 hours in which to advise of their acceptance of membership to the team.

+6. Once the team is finalized, each Coach will supply a list of the players chosen too the

+Representative Director, the Division Director and the Office Manager for registration with HS.

+7. Carded Teams may follow this selection process with any modifications deemed necessary with consultation of the BMHA Board.
+Carded Teams are subject to HS Rules and Regulations.

-Fees:
+Fees: AA/Provincial/Carded:

-Once the team is finalized all players who have been selected must pay the prescribed fees to BMHA and the team.
+Once the team is finalized all players who have been selected must pay the prescribed fees to BMHA and the team, if applicable.

-Affiliation:

-Players must be affiliated according to SHA regulations.

-Affiliated players must be invited and used as described in Bylaw FOUR.
-I. General Regulations:

-During all practices and games, all protective equipment is mandatory, regardless of the length of practice, for all players registered with BMHA.

-All equipment and sticks in use shall conform to Hockey Canada standards.

-All teams wishing to participate in out of Province games or tournaments must advise the BMHA office manager and request the appropriate travel permit be obtained from SHA.

 BYLAW TEN – AAA TEAMS

-U18 AAA - Although the U18 AAA teams are operated under the non-profit organizations known as the U18 AAA Stars and AAA Sharks, SHA dictates that the U18 AAA teams must be registered with SHA through BMHA.
+U18 AAA - Although the U18 AAA teams are operated under the non-profit organizations known as the U18 AAA Stars and AAA Sharks, HS dictates that the U18 AAA teams must be registered with HS through BMHA.

-The constitution and by-laws of the BMHA shall govern the Battlefords U18 AAA Stars and Sharks where applicable.
+The constitution and by-laws of the BMHA Shall govern the Battlefords U18 AAA Stars and Sharks where applicable.

-All SHA and CHA rules and regulations must be adhered to at all times to ensure that the entire BMHA remains in good standing with these governing bodies at all times.
+All HS and Hockey Canada rules and regulations must be adhered to at all times to ensure that the entire BMHA remains in good standing with these governing bodies at all times.

 BMHA will name up to 2 representatives to serve on each U18 AAA (Stars and Sharks) Board of Directors on an annual basis.

 The AAA TEAMS’ Boards of Directors will be included as members of BMHA.
-They will be listed on BMHA's SHA registration document, designated as AAA Board members and categorized as other executive.
+They will be listed on BMHA's HS registration document, designated as AAA Board members and categorized as other executive.

 A working agreement will be established.
 The agreement will cover Administration, Financial and Operational matters that are relevant to the successful operations of the AAA Teams within the BMHA.

-General Regulations:

-During all practices and games, all protective equipment is mandatory, regardless of the length of practice, for all players registered with BMHA.

-All equipment and sticks in use shall conform to Hockey Canada standards.

 BYLAW ELEVEN : OTHER TEAMS AND PROGRAMS

 The Board may create such Recreational Hockey Teams as it deems appropriate.

-The Board may authorize and support such specialized programs, such as the First Shift Program and Mind the Net, as it deems appropriate from time to time.
+The Board may authorize and support such specialized programs, such as the First Shift Program and Goaltending Programs, as it deems appropriate from time to time.

-Participation in any such programs shall be subject to guidelines set by the Board.
+Participation in any such programs Shall be subject to guidelines set by the Board.

-BYLAW TWELVE – CARDED TEAMS

-Carded Teams are subject to SHA 6.05.05.

-Any player wishing to participate on a carded team must receive the approval of the BMHA President.

-Carded teams may not use BMHA Team Names, logos or jerseys or otherwise indicate affiliation with BMHA without the prior written approval of the Board.

-Requests are to be made in writing to the office of BMHA.

-BYLAW THIRTEEN - FINANCES
+BYLAW TWELVE - FINANCES